 Why did I think it was a good idea to move to another county to do a job I’d never trained for in a language I barely understood?
 This was madness.
 I jumped from my seat, holding back tears and started walking away from my terminal.
 Maybe I could just catch a flight back to Philadelphia?
 It would be embarrassing to explain, but at least I could explain in English.
 I speed walked past the Burger King and the Au Bon Pain and the Mexican Cantina, past several sunglass stands and souvenir stores, I could not go to Bogota.
 I finally stopped to sit on a bench and call my friend Rosa.
 She calmed me down and distracted me with a familiar and comforting story about her love life and the daily routine I had left behind in Boston.
 I ached for a hug from her, but her voice urging me on was enough to fill me with the courage I needed to walk back to my terminal and board the flight.

 In the terminal I met two other volunteers in my program.
 Mohammed, a GW graduate from New Jersey who was wearing a Wu Tang cap and a backpack full of electronics.
 “I packed two 70 lb. suitcases,” he told me, and I immediately felt less embarrassed about my own overstuffed luggage.
 Then the two of us met Autumn, a recent graduate of the University of Minnesota.
 She is quiet and shy, but I immediately knew we would be friends.
-While Mohammed was on the phone we talked about where we had travelled in the past and discovered we had similar travel bucket lists for the year.
+While Mohammed was on the phone we talked about where we had traveled in the past and discovered we had similar travel bucket lists for the year.

 I took lots of pictures while we were in the air.
 The on-flight map wasn’t working, so I was never sure exactly which islands we were flying over, but they were tiny from so high up and ringed with bright blue water.
 Maybe that’s Cuba?
 Or Haiti?
 When we finally got to Colombia we were flying over a flat green landscape with a large winding river cutting through.
 Then the mountains started to slowly rise until that’s all there was.
 By the time the plane started its decent we were passing steep cliffs, lakes, and sprawling towns.
 Another little boy came and sat in the seat next to me.
 He asked me a few questions in Spanish before I told him I didn’t understand.
 (How funny that this happened twice in one day!)
 He switched into perfect English and asked me where I was going and why.
 He told me about how his Dad lives in Virginia and his mother in Bogota.
 He told me about his school and how he is going to play basketball at Duke University when he’s older.
 Then he told me I should be careful in Colombia, not everyone is as nice as he is.
 A woman I assumed to be his mother gave me a sympathetic look and told him in Spanish to put a seatbelt on.